-Q: What is the difference between the “Pre-Licensure” and “Post-Licensure” BSN programs?
+Q1: What is the difference between the “Pre-Licensure” and “Post-Licensure” BSN programs?

 A: There is only one BSN degree offered at SSU and all students meet the same degree requirements.
-How these requirements are met vary depending on whether the student is in the Pre-Licensure or Post-Licensure Program track and what degree requirements have been met prior to beginning the respective track.
+How these requirements are met varies depending on whether the student is in the Pre-Licensure or Post-Licensure Program track and what degree requirements have been met prior to beginning the respective track.

 The Pre-Licensure BSN Program Track is designed to complete the state requirements for eligibility to be licensed as a Registered Nurse in California and to simultaneously meet the baccalaureate degree requirements for the major in nursing (BSN) at SSU.

 The Post-Licensure BSN Program Track (also referred to as “ADN-BSN” and previously known as the “RN-BSN Program”) is designed to build on the foundation of the community college Associate Degree in Nursing (ADN) curriculum and California RN licensure with course work needed to meet the baccalaureate degree requirements for the major in nursing (BSN) at SSU.

-Q: What is the CNECM?
+Q2: What is the CNECM?

 A: The Collaborative Nursing Education Continuum Model (CNECM) is an educational partnership between Sonoma State University Department of Nursing and the ADN programs at SSU service area Community Colleges (Santa Rosa Junior College, Napa Valley College, Mendocino College, College of Marin, and Solano Community College).
-The CNECM educational continuum model allows qualified ADN students an “early start” to the Post-Licensure BSN Program Track by enrollment in BSN courses at Sonoma State University while obtaining the Associate Degree in Nursing at their home community college.
+The CNECM educational continuum model provides qualified and admitted ADN students an “early start” to the Post-Licensure BSN Program Track by enrollment in BSN courses at Sonoma State University while obtaining the Associate Degree in Nursing at their home community college.
 CNECM students become “CPOST” students upon full admission to the university after completion of their ADN and RN Licensure (Nurs 312 and 313 will have been completed in summer sessions).

-Q: What are the requirements for admission to the Post-Licensure BSN program track?
+Q3: What are the requirements for admission to the Post-Licensure BSN program track?

-A: The Post-Licensure BSN Program Track is on official CSU Impacted Status for the 2014-2015 Academic Year Admission cycle and, in addition to university admission criteria, there are specific Department of Nursing admission criteria both of which should be reviewed in the section on Application and Admission.
+A: The Post-Licensure BSN Program Track is on official CSU Impacted Status.
+In addition to university admission criteria, there are specific Department of Nursing admission criteria both of which should be reviewed in the web site section on Application and Admission.
 TPOST applicants must meet BOTH university and nursing department admission criteria to be considered for admission.
 Admission to the BSN program is contingent upon university admission; however, university admission does not guarantee admission to the BSN program.
 Conversely, admission to the university is not guaranteed by admission to the Department of Nursing BSN program (any university admission contingency not met will void the BSN admission).

-Q: I took my nursing prerequisites and CSU General Education courses at a community college.
+Q4: I took my nursing prerequisites and CSU General Education courses at a community college.
 How do I know if these meet the SSU nursing prerequisites and the GE requirements?

-Q: Can I have SSU General Education (GE) requirements outstanding when I apply?
+Q5: Can I have SSU General Education (GE) requirements outstanding when I apply?

 Normally it is not recommended to have more than two outstanding GE requirements when beginning the Post-Licensure BSN Program; these two courses can be taken at the Upper Division (SSU 300-400) level at SSU and simultaneously meet the GE Area requirement and the Upper Division GE requirement.
 You may also have the “Ethnic Studies” requirement outstanding.
 The Written English Proficiency Exam (WEPT) is to be scheduled for the first semester of the BSN program.
 Additionally, the SSU American Institutions requirement (American History and US Constitution/CA State and Local Government) can be completed at the community college (lower division level).

-Q: Can I take all of the required SSU General Education courses at a community college even if I have accumulated more than the maximum allowable 70 units of transfer credit from the community college?
+Q6: Can I take all of the required SSU General Education courses at a community college even if I have accumulated more than the maximum allowable 70 units of transfer credit from the community college?

 A: Yes.
 You may complete outstanding Lower Division GE requirements at a community college.
 Such units will not count toward the total of 120 for the BSN degree if you have already hit the 70 unit maximum transfer mark but the course(s) will be counted to meet the specific CSU GE Area and American Institutions requirement indicated in the course catalog description.
 It is usually a good idea to meet as many Lower Division GE requirements as possible at the community college (less expensive and more convenient than SSU and also often available online).
-You can “hold out” 3-6 units of Area C to do at the Upper Division (300-400) level at SSU so you can meet both the GE Area C requirement and the UDGE requirement simultaneously.
+You can “hold out” 3-6 units of Area C to complete at the Upper Division (300-400) level at SSU so you can meet both the GE Area C requirement and the UDGE requirement simultaneously.

-Q: How do I know if a community college course meets a CSU General Education or American Institutions requirement?
+Q7: How do I know if a community college course meets a CSU General Education or American Institutions requirement?

 A: The community college course catalog description will indicate that the course is BOTH transferrable to the CSU AND the specific CSU requirement it satisfies.
-This notation is usually included at the end of the course description.
+This notation is usually included at the end of the paragraph course description.
 If the course description does not indicate that the course meets a CSU requirement, then it does not and you should not expect it to be counted toward meeting any SSU GE requirement even if the course is “transferrable” to the CSU.
 Check www.assist.org to determine course equivalencies.

-Most ADN students and ADN graduates (RNs) do not need to accumulate “elective” transfer units to the CSU since the maximum number of transferrable units counted toward the bachelor’s degree is 70 and there are no California ADN programs that require fewer than this number of units to simply meet requirements for the ADN.
+Most ADN students and ADN graduates (RNs) do not need to accumulate “elective” transfer units to the CSU since the maximum number of transferrable units counted toward the bachelor’s degree is 70 and there are no California ADN programs that require fewer than this number of units to meet requirements for the ADN.

-Q: How many and what type of General Education units are required in the Post-Licensure BSN Program?
+Q8: How many and what type of General Education units are required in the Post-Licensure BSN Program?

-A: There are 9 units of Upper Division General Education (UDGE) required for the BSN degree.
+A: It is extremely important to review the Upper Division GE Guidelines for detailed information to assure accurate course selection to meet this requirement.
+There are 9 units of Upper Division General Education (UDGE) required for the BSN degree.
 These are approved 300 and 400 level courses at SSU listed on the Sonoma State University 48 Unit Transfer GE Pattern.
 Three (3) units of this 9 unit UDGE requirement are satisfied upon completion of the BSN.
 Thus, the BSN student needs to enroll in and complete a minimum 6 units of UDGE to meet BSN degree requirements.
-It is extremely important to review the Upper Division GE Guidelines for detailed information to assure accurate course selection to meet this requirement.

-Q: Can I apply and be admitted to the Post-Licensure BSN program track if I have an ADN and a BA or BS in a field other than nursing?
+Q9: Can I apply and be admitted to the Post-Licensure BSN program track if I have an ADN and a BA or BS in a field other than nursing?

-Q: What if my overall college GPA is under the required 3.0 for admission to the Nursing Department?
+Q10: What if my overall college GPA is under the required 3.0 for admission to the Nursing Department?

 A: Due to the program’s Impaction Status, applicants with less than a 3.0 overall college GPA will not be considered for admission to the Post-Licensure BSN program track.
 Petitions to be considered with a GPA between 2.5 and 3.0 will not be accepted.
 Prospective students in this situation are encouraged to explore other opportunities for completing the BSN (a useful tool for this search is located at http://www.cinhc.org/resources/search-programs/ ).

-Q: How many and what type of nursing units are required in the Post-Licensure BSN Program Track?
+Q11: How many and what type of nursing units are required in the Post-Licensure BSN Program Track?

+A: There are 24 units of upper division nursing course enrollment required for the Post-Licensure BSN Program Track at SSU (see Required Upper Division Nursing Course Descriptions).
 These units are designed to build upon the ADN curriculum and provide the student with comparable knowledge and skills of the student who completes the Pre-Licensure BSN program track.
 Content includes research and Evidence Based Practice, community and public health nursing theory and clinical, organizational level leadership and management, the influence of the social, political, and economic environment on nursing and health, and opportunity to demonstrate application of this knowledge in a health care delivery setting.

 All of the above 30 units must be completed in residence at SSU to meet the 30 units in residence requirement for the baccalaureate degree from SSU.

-Q: What credit do I receive for all of the nursing education I have already completed at the community college that will prevent duplication or additional units in nursing at the BSN level?
+Q12: What credit do I receive for all of the nursing education I have already completed at the community college that will prevent duplication or additional units in nursing at the BSN level?